johnpatramanis/Proteomic_Pipeline/README.md

 ## STEP 1 ( Reference Dataset Initialisation )

-The only sequences we have on our hands right now are the proteins of H.antecessor.
-To recreate its phylogeny, we first need to set up a reference dataset with which we can compare our sample.
-To do that, we can use Pipeline 1, and create the ‘skeleton’ of the reference dataset, using the reference proteomes of different species that we expect to be somewhat related to H.antecessor.
+The only sequences we have on our hands right now are the proteins of H.antecessor and G.blacki .
+To recreate their phylogeny, we first need to set up a reference dataset with which we can compare our samples.
+To do that, we can use Module 1 of the pipeline, and create the ‘skeleton’ of a reference dataset, using the reference proteomes of different species that we expect to be somewhat related to H.antecessor.
 So let’s get ready to do that.

 ```bash
 cd ./Dataset_Initialization